Doctor of Occupational Therapy

 Preference will be given to Louisiana residents.
 Information regarding establishing LA residency may be obtained by the Office of the Registrar or on their website.

-The following are the minimum admission requirements for application to the Occupational Therapy Program:
+The following are the minimum admission requirements for application to the Occupational Therapy Program (Please note that we no longer require the GRE for admission):

 1. Baccalaureate degree from a regionally accredited U.S. college or university by the first day of class in the OT Program.